Tree Health Matters: Tips to Spot Trees at Risk of Falling

-Safety of trees is an important aspect of maintaining your property especially in avoiding the potential harm and dangers of falling trees.
-How do you determine whether the tree you have on your property is at risk of falling?
-Here, we will explore the key signs to look out for, and offer expert advice to determine whether a tree is in danger of falling and if the tree needs to be removed by an expert.
+Tree safety is an essential aspect of property maintenance especially when it comes to protecting your property from the risk of injury and damage from falling trees.
+But how can you tell if there is a tree in your yard that is at risk of falling?
+In this article, we will explore the key indicators to be looking for and provide expert tips to determine whether a tree is at risk of falling and if the tree needs to be removed by an expert.

 Leaning Trunk or Crown

-One of the first signs to be aware of is a leaning trunk or crown.
-If the tree’s trunk isn’t straight or the crown is tilted in the opposite direction, it could be a sign it is at risk of falling.
+One of the first signs to watch out for is a leaning trunk or crown.
+If the trunk is not straight or the crown is tilted in one direction, it may indicate an area where the tree could be at risk of falling.

 Cracks or Cavities in the Trunk

-Another sign to look out for is cavities or cracks within the tree’s trunk.
-These can weaken the tree’s structure making it vulnerable to fall.
+Another thing to look for is cavities or cracks in the trunk.
+They can weaken the structure of the tree and make it more susceptible to fall.

 Dead or dying branches